rubicks/florist/README.md

 * `debian/indigo/trusty/sns_ik_lib`

-The result is a teeming plague of branches writhing over the `git log --all --graph --oneline`, not unlike an infestation of maggots burrowing through week-old roadkill.
+The result is a teeming plague of branches writhing over the `git log --all --graph --oneline` output, not unlike an infestation of maggots burrowing through a week-old roadkill.

 [gh-sns-ik]:https://github.com/RethinkRobotics-opensource/sns_ik